isomerpages/pa-cdcnw/_programmes/Caring/North West Food Aid Fund.md

 third_nav_title: Caring
 variant: markdown
 ---
-The **North West Food Aid Fund (FAF)** is a local assistance scheme administered by the North West CDC.
-It aims to complement the National ComCare Scheme by supporting low-income families who do not meet the National ComCare scheme criteria but are still in need to alleviate their monthly household expenses on food.
-Each approved household may receive up to $120 supermarket vouchers per month for up to a period of 6 months.
+ **North West Food Aid Fund (FAF)** is a local assistance scheme administered by the North West CDC, to complement the National ComCare Scheme by supporting low-income families who do not meet the National ComCare scheme criteria.
+Each approved household may receive up to $120 supermarket vouchers per month for up to a period of 6 months to defray their monthly household expenses.

-North West CDC identifies the beneficiaries jointly with the Grassroots Organisations in the North West District.
-Eligible residents may head down to the nearest community clubs to apply.

 **Eligibility Criteria**